 Here are some other factors involved in weight gain:

 Some scientists suggest that smaller animals tend to age faster since they have a higher metabolic rate.
-This seems to produce more wear and tear compared to slow metabolic rates.
+This seems to produce more wear and tear.

 However, some research seems to refute this as some small animals live long.
-Dogs are larger than cats, but large dogs tend to live a shorter life.
+Dogs are larger than cats, but large dogs live a shorter life.

 Can cats live 20 years?

 At least 1% of cats live longer than 20 years according to recording data from veterinary practices in Italy.
 The maximum lifespan of cats is considered 38 years old.

 The oldest living recorded cat lifespan is 38 from Creme Puff.

 This chart compares the lifespan of different types and breeds of cats.

 |Persian catlifespan||12-17 years||High risk of death from urinary tract disease|